gabidavila/gabriela.io/source/_posts/2016-03-03-group-by-are-you-sure-you-know-it.md

 ONLY_FULL_GROUP_BY,STRICT_TRANS_TABLES,NO_ZERO_IN_DATE,NO_ZERO_DATE,ERROR_FOR_DIVISION_BY_ZERO,NO_AUTO_CREATE_USER,NO_ENGINE_SUBSTITUTION
 ```

 What I want to talk about is the `ONLY_FULL_GROUP_BY` mode.
-This mode rejects queries where nonaggregated columns are expected but aren't on the `GROUP BY` or `HAVING` clause.
+This mode rejects queries where nonaggregated columns are expected, but aren't on the `GROUP BY` or `HAVING` clause.
 Before MySQL 5.7.5, `ONLY_FULL_GROUP_BY` was disabled by default, now it is enabled.

 ## You know the drill...